-In addition to the amount at risk in the table above, at December 31, 2013, the Company had repurchase agreements with Credit Suisse determined to be linked.
-The amount at risk including linked transactions to Credit Suisse is \$72.1 million, with a weighted average maturity of 30 days, representing approximately 10.2% of stockholders' equity.
+In addition to the amount at risk in the table above, at December 31, 2013, the Company had repurchase agreements with Credit Suisse Securities, LLC determined to be linked.
+The amount at risk including linked transactions to Credit Suisse Securities, LLC is \$72.1 million, with a weighted average maturity of 30 days, representing approximately 10.2% of stockholders' equity.

 In April 2014, the Company, AG MIT LLC and AG MIT CMO, LLC, each a direct, wholly-owned subsidiary of the Company, entered into a Second Amended and Restated Master Repurchase and Securities Contract (the "Second Renewal Agreement") with Wells Fargo Bank, National Association to finance AG MIT's or AG MIT CMO's acquisition of certain consumer asset-backed securities and commercial mortgage-backed securities as well as residential, non-Agency Securities.
 The Second Renewal Agreement amended similar repurchase agreements entered into by the Company and AG MIT with Wells Fargo Bank, National Association, in 2012 and 2013.
 Each transaction under the Second Renewal Agreement will have its own specific terms, such as identification of the assets subject to the transaction, sale price, repurchase price and rate.
 The Second Renewal Agreement increased the aggregate maximum borrowing capacity to \$165 million, and extended the maturity date to April 13, 2015.
 It contains representations, warranties, covenants, events of default and indemnities that are substantially identical to those in the previous repurchase agreements and are customary for agreements of this type.
-The Second Renewal Agreement also contains amended financial covenants that require, as of the last business day of each quarter and on any funding date, the Company to maintain (i) its Total Indebtedness to its Adjusted Tangible Net Worth (as such terms are defined in the Second Renewal Agreement) at a ratio less than \$430 million; and (iii) at all times, liquidity of not less than \$30 million and unrestricted cash of not less than \$5 million.
-As of June 30, 2014, the Company had \$103.4 million of debt outstanding under this facility.
+The Second Renewal Agreement also contains amended financial covenants that require, as of the last business day of each quarter and on any funding date, the Company to maintain (i) its Total Indebtedness to its Adjusted Tangible Net Worth (as such terms are defined in the Second Renewal Agreement) at a ratio less than the Leverage Ratio; (ii) an Adjusted Tangible Net Worth of not less than \$430 million; and (iii) at all times, liquidity of not less than \$30 million and unrestricted cash of not less than \$5 million.
+As of September 30, 2014, the Company had \$96.0 million of debt outstanding under this facility.

 On February 18, 2014, AG MIT WFB1 2014 LLC, ("AG MIT WFB1"), a direct, wholly-owned subsidiary of the Company, entered into a Master Repurchase Agreement and Securities Contract, dated as of February 11, 2014 and effective as of February 18, 2014, (the "WFB1 Repurchase Agreement") with Wells Fargo Bank, National Association, ("Wells Fargo") to finance the acquisition of certain beneficial interests in trusts owning participation interests in one or more pools of residential mortgage loans.
 Each transaction under the WFB1 Repurchase Agreement will have its own specific terms, such as identification of the assets subject to the transaction, sale price, repurchase price and rate.
 The WFB1 Repurchase Agreement provides for a funding period ending February 10, 2015 and a facility termination date of February 9, 2016.
-The maximum aggregate borrowing capacity available under the WFB1 Repurchase Agreement is \$100 million.
-At the request of the Company, Wells Fargo may grant a one year extension of the facility termination date.
-As of June 30, 2014, the Company had \$18.4 million of debt outstanding under the WFB1 Repurchase Agreement.
+The maximum aggregate borrowing capacity available under the WFB1 Repurchase Agreement contains representations, warranties, covenants, events of default and indemnities that are customary for agreements of this type.
+The WFB1 Repurchase Agreement also contains financial covenants that are the same as the financial covenants in the Second Renewal Agreement.
+As of September 30, 2014, the Company had \$51.0 million of debt outstanding under the WFB1 Repurchase Agreement.